jsphweid/Finale-Hotkey-Grid/README.md

+# Attention
+This version is no longer being developed.
+Development has shifted focus to the Hotkey-Grid a related but more abstracted and flexible design for general use.
+Here is that GitHub page: https://github.com/jsphweid/hotkey-grid .

 # Finale-Hotkey-Grid
 Finale Hotkey Grid is an alternative hotkey layout for Finale using a Graphical User Interface (GUI) that's called the Grid.
 Currently, it is only available for Windows.
 Instead of combinations of keys depressed, it uses a sequence.
 With the help of a visual interface that is toggled by using CAPS LOCK, the interface guides you through a host of preprogrammed macros that do everything from simple tool switching to re-configuring measure numbering styles.
 The current version operates outside of Finale as a AutoHotkey script.